 The grind setting that you use when brewing coffee is arguably the single most important part of making a balanced and delicious cup of coffee.

 By adjusting your grind setting finer or coarser, you are pulling more or less out of the coffee beans into your cup.
 Adjust finer when you want more depth, sweetness, and richness.
 Adjust coarser if your cup is bitter, woody, or has an unpleasant or harsh finish.

 The second most important part of brewing is how much coffee you use per part of water.
 More coffee to water results in a stronger cup, while less coffee to water, a weaker cup.

-Freshly roasted, high quality coffee is your best bet for making a great cup.
+Freshly roasted, high quality coffee is essential for making a great cup of coffee.
 While drinking coffee that’s less than 1-2 days out of the roaster can be less than ideal, the goal should be to drink coffee within 14 days of its roast date.
 Our coffee will surely taste delicious after 14 days but that’s the window for peak quality.
 We suggest buying habits that allow you to always drink freshly roasted coffee.

 Roast Profile & Cup Profile

 Taste preference is a personal thing.
 That’s why we offer the highest scoring coffees sourced from all around the world.
 Different regions and processing methods will produce different cup profiles.